risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-join-clause.md

 | 2              | 102        | 2        | 2023-06-19 | Product B    | 15    |
 | 3              | 101        | 1        | 2023-06-20 | Product A    | 22    |

-Notice that the Produce A's price is 25 at the time of transaction 1 and 22 at the time of transaction 3.
+Notice that the Product A's price is 25 at the time of transaction 1 and 22 at the time of transaction 3.

 ### Internal state